 Browse Mortgages and Real Estate Finance

-Equity Withdrawal refers to raising a new or increased mortgage for purposes other than buying or improving the mortgaged property, often used to start or expand a business or pay off unsecured debts.
+Equity Withdrawal refers to the process of raising a new or increased mortgage on a property for purposes other than purchasing or improving the mortgaged property.

 Equity Withdrawal refers to the process of raising a new or increased mortgage on a property for purposes other than purchasing or improving the mortgaged property.
 This financial strategy is often utilized for raising capital to start or expand a business or to secure a loan with lower interest rates to pay off higher-interest unsecured debts.